Dumbarton Castle: Medieval era

 In medieval Scotland, Dumbarton (Dùn Breatainn, which means "the fortress of the Britons") was an important royal castle.
 It is believed to be the place Sir John Menteith took William Wallace on the way to London after Wallace's capture.

 The Governor of the castle in 1333, Malcolm Fleming of Fulwood, had earlier served as tutor to the young David II.
 He sheltered the king and his young wife, Joan of The Tower after the Scottish defeat at Halidon Hill on 19 July.
 He later safely conveyed the royal couple to greater safety in France, attended by his daughter Evota Fleming, as Maid of Honour.
 The king and queen remained in France for eight years, but Malcolm Fleming returned to Dumbarton and continued to hold it safely against an English siege.
 In doing so he also protected the 17-year-old Robert the Steward (later King Robert II).
 For these services David II created Fleming the First Earl of Wigtown (the first new Scottish earldom created in more than a century).

 Wigtown was still Governor in 1361 when the Black Death again swept into Scotland and a third of the castle's garrison died.
 Following his own death a year later he was succeeded as Sheriff of Dunbartonshire and Governor of Dumbarton Castle by his nephew, Malcolm Fleming of Biggar.

-In 1425 the castle was attacked by James the Fat, youngest son of Murdoch Stewart, Duke of Albany, who had been imprisoned by King James I of Scotland on charges of treason.
+In 1425 the castle was attacked by James Mor Stewart ("James the Fat"), youngest son of Murdoch Stewart, Duke of Albany, who had been imprisoned by King James I of Scotland on charges of treason.
 James the Fat became a rallying point for enemies of the King, and raised a rebellion against the crown.
 He marched on the town of Dumbarton and burned it, but was unable to take the castle, whose defender Sir John Colquhoun successfully held out against James' men.
 He was rewarded by the king, James I of Scotland, with the governorship of the royal castle, which he held until his death in 1439.